golang/vscode-go/docs/debugging.md

 The Go extension delegates interaction with terminals to VS Code [using Debug Adapter Protocol's `RunInTerminal` functionality](https://github.com/golang/vscode-go/discussions/1626).
 For configuring VS Code's terminal related behavior, see VS Code's [documentation](https://code.visualstudio.com/docs/editor/integrated-terminal).

-### Debugging a program as root
+### Debugging programs and tests as root

-In order to run and debug a program running as root, the debugger (`dlv`) must run with root privilege, too.
+In order to run and debug a program or a package test running as root, the debugger (`dlv`) must run with root privilege, too.
 You can start the debug session with root privilege utilizing the `"asRoot"` AND `"console"` launch options.
 This is currently supported only on Linux and Mac.

 When `asRoot` is true, the Go extension will use the `sudo` command to run `dlv`.
 Since `sudo` may ask you to enter password, the debug session needs [terminal access](#handling-stdin) so set `"console": "integratedTerminal"` or `"console": "externalTerminal"` in the launch configuration.

+#### Debug a program as root

 For example, the following launch configuration will start `myprogram` and debug it by running `sudo dlv dap` command in the integrated terminal.